 While we tend to shy away from bias here at Mark Henry Jewelry, we would be remiss not to advocate for some Brazilian gems.
 Our entire alexandrite collection, presenting the finest and highest quality pieces on the market and are mined from a family-run mine in Brazil.

-We have been working with the mine since 2004, a relationship spanning three decades, and have had a hand in the entire process for just as long.
+We have been working with the mine since 2004, a relationship spanning two decades, and have had a hand in the entire process for just as long.
 From the Earth to your wardrobe, our Brazilian alexandrite is known to turn heads while maintaining a fully ethical and lovingly dedicated production.

 There is no right or wrong gem to buy when deciding between Brazilian alexandrite and Russian alexandrite.
 This gem, so vibrant in color and so deeply entrenched in royalty and historical affairs, is a win.
 Our best advice is to do extensive research with the seller before purchasing.
 Ask for proof of where the gem was mined, and don’t hesitate to reach out to Gubelin, GIA and AGL gem labs for certification.